intermine/im-docs/docs/support/upgrade.rst

 .. code-block:: sh

-    // [in build.gradle in flymine-bio-sources]
+    // [in build.gradle in root of your mine's bio/sources directory]
     // uncomment to specify an extra additions file for your bio-sources
     // this file will be merged with the additions file for each data source
     // and included in each source JAR.
     //bioSourceDBModelConfig {
+    //    # file should live in your mine's bio/sources directory
     //    globalAdditionsFile = "MY-MINE_additions.xml"
     //}